 - Stipend and/or research support during the completion year.

 In some programs, the timing and structure of living expense support may vary from this pattern.
-For example, students in the sciences typically receive funding until they complete their degrees.
+For example, students in the sciences typically receive full funding until they complete their degrees.

 Funding for Master's Students